Advertising Case Study: California Institute of the Arts

 California Institute of the Arts, Director of Summer Institute & Extended Studies Project Manager

-The objective for Mojave Mallows was to create a fun brand that spoke to adults and their inner child.
-The logo was an exercise in simplicity, reducing the familiar shape of a skewered marshmallow to quick lines which subconsciously mirror the two “M”s in the name.
-Paired with bright colors and a brand voice chock-full of cheeky headlines, the overall look is elevated by striking, unexpected photography; not your average food photo.
-A heightened level of care was given to everything from the packaging to the website design.
+The objective for Mojave Mallows was to build a fun brand that spoke to adults and their inner child.
+From packaging to website to a robust digital presence, care was put to differentiate this brand from the familiar yet gross marshmallows that we all know so well.
+The logo was an exercise in simplicity, reducing the familiar shape of a skewered marshmallow at an angle to evoke elements of nature.
+Paired with bright colors and a cheeky brand voice, the overall look is elevated with striking photographic style that’s a far cry from boring stock photography.

 Featured on the Dieline.